West Bengal Board of Madrasah Education: Concept of Madrasah Education in West Bengal

 The Senior Madrasahs running from class I to class X are called Alim Madrasahs and the Madrasahs from class I to class XII are called Fazil Madrasahs.
 In addition to Language, Social Science & Science subjects like Bengali / Urdu, English, Mathematics, Life Science, Physical Science, History and Geography the subjects like Arabic, Islamic Theology (Hadith, Tafsir and Fiqh) are also taught at Alim level (10th class standard).
 At Fazil level (12th standard) Bengali/Urdu, English, Arabic and Theology are compulsory subjects.
 The students are also offered the opportunities to choose two elective subjects from the following list namely.
 West Bengal Madrasah Education Board also conducts Senior Madrasahs’ exams.
-The Senior Madrasahs are 103 in number and have four stages where traditional education of religion and Arabic are given: (1) Alim stage includes ten classes, and the subjects are Arabic, Hadith, Tafir, Figh and Faraid.
+The Senior Madrasahs are 103 in number and have four stages where traditional education of religion and Arabic are given: (1) Alim stage includes ten classes, and the subjects are Arabic, Hadith, Tafir, Fight and Faraid.
 In order to forge a closer affinity with the secondary stage, a number of basic subjects such as Mathematics, Physical Science, Life Science, History, Geography, with mother tongue, i.e. Bengali or Urdu and English, are also added.
 The external examination has also been declared as equivalent to the secondary examination, and the students of this stage are thus eligible for admission to higher secondary courses in and outside of the state.
 (2) Next is the Fazil stage which is for 2 years, the dominant language being Arabic, with theology being the subject of study.
 Fazil is not recognised by the Higher Secondary Council as equivalent to higher secondary.
 But those candidates, who pass Fazil Examination with English as an additional subject, are considered eligible for admission to the pre-university (Arts) course of the University of Calcutta.
 Subsequently, the WBCHSE allowed such students to be admitted to class XI in a higher secondary school.
 (3) The third stage is known as Kamil and is not recognised by any University since the course is dominantly theology-oriented.
 (4) The last and highest stage is known as Mumtazul Muhammadin, popularly known as the P.G. course; this is also not recognised by any university.
 The course content is only theology.
 The WBBME conducts ALIM, Fazil and M.M. examinations at the end of class X, Fazil 2nd year, Kamil 2nd year and M.M.
 2nd year.